UPDATE: The deadline for this opportunity has been changed to Thursday 28 February 2019

 Application Deadline: Thursday 28 February 2019, 5:00 PM EST

 All application materials from Maine applicants for this fellowship program must be submitted to the Maine Sea Grant Program office at the University of Maine in Orono by the state application deadline (January 30).

 Please contact Kathy Villarreal at the Maine Sea Grant Program as soon as you have decided to apply for the fellowship (207-581-1435 or email Kathy), so we can discuss the process and timeline for your proposal, track the number of applications coming in, and help answer questions during proposal preparation.
 Letters of recommendation should be addressed to NOAA Fisheries/Sea Grant Fellowship Program Manager.

-The 2017 NOAA NOAA Fisheries/Sea Grant Fellowship Federal Funding Opportunities for both Marine Resource Economics and Population and Ecosystem Dynamics are available via Grants.Gov
+There are two separate funding numbers for the two portions of this competition.
+The 2019 NOAA NOAA Fisheries/Sea Grant Fellowship Federal Funding Opportunities for both Marine Resource Economics and Population and Ecosystem Dynamics are available via grants.gov

 Please visit Grants.Gov, click the "Search Grants" tab, and enter the following Funding Opportunity Numbers, or click the links below to view and download the full announcement and submission forms: